jeffwoodford27/PyFGH/README.md

 4. Click "Read Structures and Energies from File".
 Two dialog boxes will pop up.
 5. In the FIRST dialog box, upload a CSV with the equilibrium geometry of the molecule.
 The molecule is assumed to be in the x-y plane.
 The CSV must be encoded "UTF-8".
 It should have three lines, one per atom, and each line must be in the following format:

-Symbol,A,x,y
+Symbol,A,x,y,z

 where:
 * Symbol is the one- or two-letter atomic symbol for the atom.
 * A is the mass number (an integer!) for the atom.
-* x is the x-coordinate of the atom (in bohr)
+* x is the x-coordinate of the atom (in bohr).
-* y is the y-coordinate of the atom (in bohr)
+* y is the y-coordinate of the atom (in bohr).
+* z is the z-coordinate of the atom (must be zero).

 6. In the SECOND dialog box, upload a CSV with the potential energy file.
 This CSV must also be encoded "UTF-8" and must have the following format: